hcilab/wams/README.md

 app.spawn(smileFace({ x: 400, y: 300 }));
 ```

 You can add interactivity to a custom item the same way as with predefined items.
 However, you first need to add a _hitbox_ to the item.
-This can be a bit confusing, since the hitbox will always be given (x, y) values as if its item is located a (0, 0).
+This can be a bit confusing, since the hitbox will always be given (x, y) values as if its item is located at (0, 0).
 Put another way, the hitbox doesn't need to know anything about how the item is positioned or oriented in the WAMS workspace:

 ```javascript
 function interactableSmileFace(args) {